bgamari/ghc-wiki-import/status/may16.md

-tracwiki= GHC Status Report, May 2016 =
+# GHC Status Report, May 2016